• Home

 1 can (29 oz) tomato sauce

-This is the backbone of the chili’s liquid base.
-It gives you body, a concentrated tomato flavor, and the slightly tangy quality that’s very Wendy’s.
+This is the main source for the chili’s liquid base.
+It gives body, a concentrated taste of tomato, and the slightly tangy quality that’s very Wendy’s.
+Use a simple tomato sauce – no added seasoning, no marinara.
+You’re going to add your own spices.

 1 can (29 oz) stewed tomatoes